Manu’s Menu

 • 1 tbsp granulated sugar

-• 1 pinch baking soda +more to cook the taralli
+• 1 pinch baking soda – plus extra for boiling the taralli

 Glaze